jbrinkman/ClaBot/README.md

 # ClaBot

-Creating a simple pull request
+The CLA Bot is a simple application that examines pull requests to determine whether the contributor has a signed Contributor License Agreement on file.